hosseinmoein/DataFrame/README.md

 4. Never use more space than you need ala `unions`, `std::variant`, ...
 5. Avoid copying data as much as possible.
 Unfortunately, sometimes you have to
 6. Use multi-threading but only when it makes sense
+7. Do not attempt to protect the user against `garbage in, garbage out`
 <BR>
 <B>Views</B><BR>
 - You can slice the data frame and instead of getting another data frame you can opt to get a view.
 A view is a data frame that is a reference to a slice of the original data frame.
 So if you change the data in the view the corresponding data in the original data frame will also be changed (and vice versa).<BR><BR>